zoddDev/dotfiles/README.md

 # Install

+## [WARNING!]: These are my personal config files, I don't recommend using this script since this will overwrite several files in your system, only execute this in case you have a backup of your files.

 You can install one of them by running the setup executable.

 Installing necessary packages:

-[WARNING!]: Executing these scripts will overwrite several files in your system, only execute this in case you have a backup of your files.
 [WARNING!]: Support for Arch Linux based systems only (installation via pacman).

 Use: